Islandora-Devops/isle-dc/CONTRIBUTING.md

 ### Report a bug

-To report a bug you should [open an issue](https://github.com/Islandora-Devops/isle-dc/issues)) that summarizes the bug.
-Set the Issue Label to "Bug".
+To report a bug you should [open an issue](https://github.com/Islandora-Devops/isle-dc/issues) summarizing the bug.
+If you are able, set an Issue Label to "Bug".

-In order to help us understand and fix the bug it would be great if you could provide us with:
+In order to help us understand and fix the bug please provide:

 1. The steps to reproduce the bug.
 This includes information about e.g. the ISLE and Islandora version you were using along with version of stack components.
 2. The expected behavior.